-I am a late-in-life writer, tying to fulfill a life-long dream, emerging myself into the kidlit world.
+I am a late-in-life writer, trying to fulfill a life-long dream, emerging myself into the kidlit world.
 I am writing, editing, and querying while learning patience and failing forward.
 I hope to be a published children's book author with my YA novel and my picturebooks.

-I started as a freelance writer five years ago.
+I started as a freelance writer eight years ago.
 It took me 26 years to use my journalism degree earned in 1988.
-I freelanced for a newspaper in Waco, The Hometown News, and The Groove, an arts/music/food magazine, for three years.
+For three years, I freelanced for newspapers in Waco—The Hometown News and The Groove, an arts/music/food magazine.
 That led to other magazines.

-Published in magazines, both print and online, like Modern Texas Living, Holl and Lane Magazine, Culture Trip, Unread Magazine, Taylor Magazine, Victoria Lee Magazine, The Outfitter, Everything Home Magazine, and Wacopoint, is something that makes this late-in-life writer proud.
+Published in print and online magazines, like Modern Texas Living, Holl and Lane Magazine, Culture Trip, Unread Magazine, Taylor Magazine, Victoria Lee Magazine, The Outfitter, Everything Home Magazine, and Wacopoint, is something that makes this late-in-life writer proud.

-I reside on the board of The Dolly Parton's Imagination Library of Waco.
+I reside on The Dolly Parton's Imagination Library of Waco board.

-I blog regularly on dedra davis writes--trying to inspire others to follow their dreams.
-Currently, I am a Contributing Writer for Waco Moms Blog, a local family-based blog, where I write regularly about Waco and the life of an empty-nester.
+I review picture books regularly on dedra davis writes while also trying to inspire others to follow their dreams.
+Currently, I am a Contributing Writer for Waco Moms, a local family-based blog, where I write regularly about Waco and the life of an empty-nester.